ibm-cloud-docs/account/exporting-usage.md

 #### Account summary CSV version 1.1
 {: #account-summary-csv-version-1-1}

-You will get CSV version 1.1 if the data that you're viewing is from March 2024 to June 2024.
+You get CSV version 1.1 if the data that you're viewing is from March 2024 to June 2024.

 | CSV Header          | Description                                        |
 |---------------------|-------------------------------------------------|